NingXJ1999/ningxj1999.github.io/index.md

 # Emails

-Like most people, I am struggling to keep up with my email.
+<p style="margin: 0 0 2em 0">Like most people, I am struggling to keep up with my email.
 Here are a few rules that help me handle common situations more efficiently:
   <table>
   <tr>
   <td> Seeking Code and Data </td>